organom/organom.github.io/_posts/2022-04-25-snes-controller-update.md

 share-img: /assets/posts/2022-04-25-snes-controller-update/01.jpg
 ---

-Felt nostalgic and decided to take my RetroPie SNES controller for a spin.
-It was shelved for so long that RetroPie couldn't update anymore.
-Had to open it, reflash the SD with the newer version and reconfigure everything.
-Gladly nothing broke in the process :)
+I was feeling a bit nostalgic, so I decided to dust off my RetroPie SNES controller for a spin.
+It had been sitting on the shelf for so long that RetroPie couldn't update anymore.

+I had to open it up, reflash the SD card with the latest version, and reconfigure everything from scratch.
+Fortunately, everything went smoothly, and nothing broke along the way! :)

 {% include image-gallery.html folder="/assets/posts/2022-04-25-snes-controller-update" %}